wagnermarques00/Alura-HTML5-CSS3/README.md

 1. HTML and CSS: Mobile-first responsiveness
 1. CSS: Flexbox and responsive layouts
 1. CSS: Building layouts with Grid
-1. HTML and CSS: Environment, files and tags
+1. HTML and CSS Part 1: Environment, files and tags
-1. HTML and CSS: Classes, Positioning and Flexbox
+1. HTML and CSS Part 2: Classes, Positioning and Flexbox
 1. Practicing CSS: Grid and Flexbox
 1. 7 Days Of Code - HTML and CSS
 1. SASS: Syntactically Spectacular CSS